ljin520/Focused-Crawl-Search-Engine/README.md

 ## Basic Idea for Web Crawl

- BFS Ideal:  Implement a single-threaded crawler to crawl the web with two parameters: number of links and depth (levels).
+ BFS Ideal:  Implement a single-threaded crawler to crawl the web.
  ```
  seeds = [A]